theogravity/stainless-tools/README.md

     };
   };

+  // Optional lifecycle hooks for each SDK
+  // These commands are executed at specific points in the SDK lifecycle lifecycle?: {
+    [key: string]: {
+      // Command to run after cloning/updating the repository
+      // Useful for installing dependencies, building, etc.
+      postClone: string;
+    };
+  };

   defaults?: {
     // Default branch name for all SDKs (required if not using cli flag or the STAINLESS_SDK_BRANCH environment variable)
     // Typically use 'main' for production and '<username>/dev' for staging